CLUMBER COMMUNITY EDUCATION

 In July 1903, the Reverend John Smart took over as resident minister and Elizabeth Trower promised to build a new Day School for Clumber, in memory of her father, Thomas Peel.

-It was to accommodate 100 children and White Cooper of Grahamstown was asked to prepare plans.
+It was to accommodate 100 children in 2 classrooms and White Cooper of Grahamstown was asked to prepare plans.
 It was decided to name the new building the Public Undenominational School Memorial.

 In April 1904, Elizabeth Trower was able to approve the tender of Mr McAlister.